 That’s where EmailAnalytics comes into play.
-Our software integrates with Gmail’s API to provide you with real-time analytics on your email usage.
+Our software provides you with real-time analytics on your email usage.
 You’ll learn how long it takes you to write and read emails, how soon you’re following up with your leads, how your email conversations play out, and how often you’re emailing the various contacts in your account.

-If you’re ready to give EmailAnalytics a try, sign up for our free 14-day trial!
+If you’re ready to give EmailAnalytics a try, sign up for our free 14-day trial.
 No credit card required!

 What are the most important email statistics for sales reps to know?

 35-50% of buyers choose the vendor that responds first, and 7% of companies respond within 5 minutes of a form submission.
 Accordingly, responding quickly to new lead emails (ideally in less than 5 minutes) is crucial for increasing sales and conversion rates.